Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Results

-The global response of the blunt cone to the $D_1$ forcing direction is shown in Figure \ref{fig:IO_f75_b3p6_3D}(a).
+The global responses of the blunt cones to the $D_1$ forcing directions are shown in Figure \ref{fig:IO_f75_b3p6_3D}.
 Contours of $y$-velocity fluctuations are shown in the free-stream to show the spatial realization of the $u$-$v$ vorticity wave.
 The wave selected is clustered around the top of the shock near the cone tip, but also extends in the streamwise direction down either side of the shock in two thin bands.
-The cutaway portion of the shock shows the growth of density fluctuations downstream.
-A closer view of the tip in Figure \ref{fig:IO_f75_b3p6_3D}(b) shows the three-dimensional receptivity of the cone tip and the injection of downstream fluctuations in density.
-Black lines on this figure show local contours of the mean shock obliqueness angle with respect to the free-stream mean flow direction.
-The red dashed lines are contours of wave incidence with respect to the shock, computed from taking the angle between peak free-stream wave vector (e.g., given by peak $\psi$ from Figure \ref{fig:input_forcing_directions_all}(b)) and the local shock obliqueness angle.
+The cutaway portion of the shock shows the growth of temperature fluctuations downstream.
+Azimuthal lines on the exterior of the shock location show contours of the mean shock obliqueness angle ($\theta_{obl}$) with respect to the free-stream mean flow direction.
+The dashed lines show contours of wave incidence angle ($\theta_i$) with respect to the shock obliqueness angle, computed from measuring the angle between peak free-stream wave vector (e.g., given by peak $\psi$ from Figure \ref{fig:io_results_f70}(e),(h)) and the local shock obliqueness angle.
 This allows us to map the peak spatial location of the $D_1$ forcing onto predictions from shock theory.